Ex-official under Belarus President Lukashenko to face Swiss trial over enforced disappearances

 GENEVA (AP) — A former member of Belarus President Aleksander Lukashenko’s special security forces is set to face trial in Switzerland next month for the forced disappearances of political opponents in the late 1990s, according to human rights and victims advocacy groups Wednesday.

-Activists and opponents called it a “watershed moment” in international justice that could trigger prosecutions abroad of other Belarus officials — including its strongman leader.
+Activists and opponents called it a “watershed moment” in international justice that could trigger prosecutions abroad of other Belarus officials — including Lukashenko, whose regime has come under renewed criticism over a crackdown against opposition leaders that began in August 2020 and support for Russia’s military invasion of Ukraine last year, among other things.

 The case against Yuri Harauski, a former member of a military unit known as SOBR, is set to take place Sept.
 19-20 in the northern Swiss regional court of St. Gallen and centers on the enforced disappearances of three people in 1999.